Schiebeknoten Anleitung mit Video

 Simple Instruction for sliding knots

 There's that one moment when you hold a stone in your hand and think: "I want to carry this with me always."
 A drilled amethyst, a shimmering labradorite, a rose quartz that just feels right.
-And then you stand there and wonder: How do I turn this into a bracelet now – without a metal clasp, without tools, without hours of crafting?
+And then you stand there wondering: How do I turn this into a bracelet – without metal clasps, without tools, without hours of crafting?

 The answer is the sliding knot – and it's much simpler than it sounds.
 With a bit of cord, scissors, and ten minutes, you can create beautiful, adjustable bracelets and necklaces that look and feel handmade. ✨